yeuchi/RunYasso800/README.md

 Start with less distance, iterations or want to less jog (rest) ?
 You may customize configurable parameters under the menu.
 - Jog and Sprint distances can be reduced from 800 meter.
-- Number of iterations (Sprint + Jog)  : default 10 X
+- Number of iterations (Jog + Sprint) can be reduced from 10 X
-- GPS sampling rate @ 5,000 milliseconds (5 seconds)
+- GPS sampling rate can be increased or decreased from @ 5,000 milliseconds (5 seconds).
-- About dialog to select Factory Reset will return above default values.
+- Factory Reset for above default values is available in 'About' dialog box.

 MENU -> CONFIGURATION
 MENU -> ABOUT -> FACTORY RESET\